CknightX/nvim-config/README.md

    * Fill in the lang need to support in `lua/configs/autocomplete.lua`, then install the language server.
 For a list of language servers, see [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md)
 1. Treesitter config
    * Install a parser for a lang by `:TSInstall <lang>` or fill in the `lua/configs/treesitter.lua`
-1.  install [nerd font](https://github.com/laishulu/Sarasa-Mono-SC-Nerd) to ensure the correct display of special symbols
+1. Install [nerd font](https://github.com/laishulu/Sarasa-Mono-SC-Nerd) to ensure the correct display of special symbols

 ## Usage
 Use `;` as leader key<br/>